 Where Can I Get More Information?

 For more information, talk to your preteen or teen’s healthcare provider or call the Department of Health Immunization Branch at 586-8332 (Oahu) or 1-800-933-4832 (Neighbor Islands).
 If your preteen or teen does not have a healthcare provider or health insurance, call 2-1-1, Aloha United Way’s information and referral line.

 Information for Preteens

 Activate your Immune Platoon to fight against nasty sometimes deadly diseases by getting vaccinated at your 11 or 12 year old check-up.
 Vaccinations help your immune system to fight certain diseases.
 Click here to learn how the Immune Platoon works to keep you healthy.
-To learn how vaccines work, visit the Centers for Disease Control and Prevention (CDC).
 Talk to your parents about making an appointment with your doctor to get your vaccinations.